 You as a developer need to decide how to send them.
 Some use XMPP as their protocol of choice for such messages.
 Others resort to MQTT.
 Others still use SIP (which is quite common in VoIP).
 For the most part, though, I’d say that developers tend to invent and use their own proprietary protocol here and just use WebSocket or Comet type solution like XHR.

-Which is why there are developers who end up opting to not run their own signaling service, but rather “rent” one - from services like Ably Realtime.
+There are some developers who end up opting to not run their own signaling service, but rather “rent” one - from services like Ably Realtime.

 Why would someone prefer using a third-party managed service for WebRTC signaling and not take the route of self development?
 For the same reasons you host machines on AWS instead of opening your own datacenter, because the vendor takes care of: